The Standardized Information Gathering Questionnaire is a vendor assessment mapping to the requirements of many cyber regulations and frameworks.

 The benefit of security ratings alongside security questionnaires is they are automatically generated, updated frequently, and they provide a common language for technical and non-technical stakeholders.

-Security ratings can complement and provide assurance of the results reported in security questionnaires because they are externally verifiable, always up-to-date, and provided by an independent organization.
+Security ratings can complement and provide assurance of remediation efforts and the results reported in security questionnaires because they are externally verifiable, always up-to-date, and provided by an independent organization.

-According to Gartner, cybersecurity ratings will become as important as credit ratings when assessing the risk of existing and new business relationships…these services will become a precondition for business relationships and part of the standard of due care for providers and procurers of services.
+According to Gartner, cybersecurity ratings will become as important as credit ratings when assessing the risk of existing and new business relationships.

 UpGuard is one of the most popular security ratings providers.
 We generate our ratings through proprietary algorithms that take in and analyze trusted commercial and open-source threat feeds, and non-intrusive data collection methods to quantitatively evaluate cyber risk.